 Counseling Center Services

-The IVC Counseling Center provides counseling services to help students with a variety of academic, career, and personal concerns.
+The Irvine Valley College Counseling Center provides counseling services to help students with a variety of academic, career, and personal concerns.
 The counseling faculty assists students in clarifying their needs, making decisions, setting goals and dealing effectively with personal obstacles.
 The relationship between the student and counselor is confidential.

 - Academic Planning: IVC Counselors are available to assist students in accurately planning courses to meet academic goals such as earning a certificate, an Associate degree, and /or transfer to a college or university.
 Students may access the My Academic Plan (MAP) planning tool on MySite.